This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - Enugu (2000 MW)

-HTG-Pacific Energy (a Chinese consortium) signed an MoU with the GON for the exploration and mining of coal bricks.
-The MoU is expected to be followed by a Power Purchase Agreement (PPA) which will boost investors’ confidence in the 1,000 MW, coal-fired plant project.
-However, the absence of infrastructure in both the power and mining sectors, coupled with lack of skilled coal mining labor, may hinder the development of large-scale, coal-fired power in Nigeria
+HTG-Pacific Energy (a Chinese consortium) signed a memorandum of understanding with the Nigerian government for the exploration and mining of coal bricks.
+The MOU is expected to be followed by a power purchase agreement (PPA), which should boost investor confidence in the 1,000 MW, coal-fired plant project.
+However, the absence of infrastructure in both the power and mining sectors, coupled with lack of skilled coal mining labor, may hinder the development of large-scale, coal-fired power in Nigeria.

 Opportunities

-Self-generation for power remains widespread, which significantly increases costs of doing business.
+Self-generation for power remains widespread, which significantly increases the costs of doing business.
 Nigeria presents a significant opportunity for U.S. manufacturers and suppliers of diesel-operated generating sets (20-500 KVA).
-Until service is improved, corporate offices, service providers, and individuals must generate their power (ranging from 20 KVA to 500 KVA) and U.S. diesel-operated power equipment is preferred.
-However, various opportunities exist in utility grids, including transmission and distribution (T&D) network upgrades, expansion of infrastructure, metering, billing, collection, and prevention of theft and loss.
+Until service is improved, corporate offices, manufacturers, and individuals must generate their power and U.S. diesel-operated power equipment is preferred.
+Additionally, various opportunities exist in utility grids, including transmission and distribution (T&D) network upgrades, expansion of infrastructure, metering, billing, collection, and prevention of theft and loss.

 Government Opportunities